 A common and important question – why does Embark test for health conditions that are not known to impact my breed?

-First, it is essential to know that Embark prioritizes health conditions that are known to impact your breed.
-Embark clearly highlights these breed-relevant genetic health conditions at the top of the health summary on each dog’s results report.
-Embark users can also use the pre-formatted OFA Submission report to easily view and print a summary of the breed-relevant health conditions.
-For details on how “breed-relevant conditions” are determined, see the footnote below*.
+Embark prioritizes health conditions that are known to impact your breed.
+We highlight these breed-relevant genetic health conditions at the top of the health summary on each dog’s results report.
+Embark users can also use the pre-formatted OFA Submission report to easily view and print a summary of the breed-relevant health conditions.*

-In short, this process helps advance the science of genetic health testing by enabling discovery of new conditions relevant to various breeds.
-Testing for these additional conditions is considered a best practice among researchers, however it is rarely done by other organizations due to its prohibitive cost.
-Embark’s unique DNA testing process however enables this research to be included at no additional cost, and provides the added benefit of more comprehensive information to share with the breeder.
+In short, this process helps advance the science of genetic health testing by enabling the discovery of new conditions relevant to various breeds.
+Testing for these additional conditions is considered a best practice among researchers; however, it is rarely done by other organizations due to its prohibitive cost.
+Embark’s unique DNA testing process, however, enables this research to be included at no additional cost and provides the added benefit of more comprehensive information to share with the breeder.

-After a successful research initiative identifies a causative or associated mutation, common practice among researchers is to broadly screen the breed population to determine frequency of the mutation within the breed.
-Many researchers also seek to expand this effort and screen related breeds to determine if there is also an impact in similar type breeds or breed with shared ancestry.
-The expense of this additional screening is significant however, and it is commonly too cost-prohibitive to screen all breeds, thus the norm is to focus only on the primary breed.
+After a successful research initiative identifies a causative or associated mutation, a common practice among researchers is to broadly screen the breed population to determine the mutation frequency within the breed.
+Many researchers also seek to expand this effort and screen related breeds to determine if there is also an impact in similar type breeds or breeds with shared ancestry.
+The expense of this additional screening is significant, however, and it is commonly too cost-prohibitive to screen all breeds; thus, the norm is to focus only on the primary breed.

 Universal screening is now cost-effective